The Observatory at Frieda and The Moon

 Observatory: Open plan living-room with kitchen, dining and bedroom areas.
 Wood-burner, 2 ring gas hob, fridge and kettle.
 Double bed (5').
 Shower-room with shower, WC and wash-basin.

-Sharing this wonderful setting is The Tabernacle, an equally enchanting glamping experience.
-The Tabernacle and Observatory each have their own parking and separate entrance and separated by an arch of trees.
+Sharing the other half of the meadow in this wonderful setting is The Tabernacle, an equally enchanting glamping experience.
+The Tabernacle and Observatory each have their own garden and parking areas, with separate entrances and screened from each other by trees and shrubbery.

 All prices are £ per week per cottage.
 Where applicable the prices are inclusive of VAT.
 The prices are specified for Saturday changeover dates.